Xiaoyang-Song/In-DB-Machine-Learning/In-DB-ML.md

 <img width="1817" alt="image" src="https://user-images.githubusercontent.com/30332629/206827762-160ffe30-55d2-4a6d-99be-b4ebce7eb4a9.png">

 As you can see the current status is **training**, implying that the model is being trained now.
-After the column STATUS becomes **complete**, we are done and make some predictions!
+After the column STATUS becomes **complete**, we are done with training and can use that to make predictions.

 #### Make Predictions